 Biggers currently collaborates with Teatroaperto in Bologna, Italy, as part of a special international theatre arts project launched in the summer of 2014 on immigration stories, human rights and Italian history.
 His play, Damnatio Memoriae, co-authored with Carla Paciotto, was published by Wings Press in the fall of 2015, and produced at Teatro Dehon.

-In the spring of 2014, as part of his work at the University of Iowa, Biggers launched a new show, "An Evening at the Ecopolis," as a special collaboration with the Awful Purdies, a folk music group based in Iowa City.
-Over the past two years, "Ecopolis" has been performed in Chicago, San Francisco, and in various Iowa cities, including Cedar Rapids, Dubuque, Cedar Falls and Iowa City, as well as cities in Illinois and Arizona.
+As part of his work at the University of Iowa, Biggers has toured a new show, "An Evening at the Ecopolis," as a special collaboration with the Awful Purdies, a folk music group based in Iowa City, and other bands.
+Over the past two years, "Ecopolis" has been performed in Chicago, San Francisco, and in various Iowa cities, including Cedar Rapids, Dubuque, Cedar Falls and Iowa City, as well as cities in Illinois, North Carolina and Arizona.

 In 2012-2013, Biggers toured his show, "Welcome to Arizona Libre," to over 30 cities in the US, collaborating with Culture Strike and Mozambican singer Chude Mondlane, among other musicians and performance artists.